 Lux Radio Theater broadcast a 60-minute radio adaptation of the movie on September 27, 1943 with Ida Lupino reprising her film role.
 According to contemporary articles in The Hollywood Reporter, Lillian GIsh Judith Anderson, Pauline Lord, Laurette Taylor and Helen Chandler were all considered for roles as one of the demented Creed sisters.

-Years ago, The Mad Room, was a hard film to track down, but I did manage to find a copy and add it to my library, and have yet to write a post about it, but I want to, as it has always stuck with me as a strangely disturbing piece of work, since I saw it’s theatrical release when I was just 8 years old.
-I cringed from it’s gory blood smeared walls and severed body parts and Shelley Winters masterful way she chews up the screen with her ability to push the boundaries of performance conformity.
-The film possesses that queasy atmosphere that started to pop up at the end of the 60’s and led into the early 1970s within the sub genre of unsettling psychological horror.
-The Mad Room is more or less a modern Gothic exposition with a post Hollywood veneer of dis-ease, sickly affluence and a bourgeois preoccupation with self-indulgence.
-Now for me, it inspires a bloody sweet nostalgia and it is not surprising that it has it’s roots from the screenplay by Reginald Denham and Garrett Fort.
-But in the place of classical horror, there is no subtle hint of crimes, this time the we see in vivid color the bodies hacked to death, and the insanity of two siblings more blatant.
+Years ago, The Mad Room, was a hard film to track down, but I did manage to find a copy and add it to my library and have yet to write a post about it, but I want to, as it has always stuck with me as a strangely disturbing piece of work since I saw it’s theatrical release when I was just 8 years old.
+I cringed from its gory blood-smeared walls and severed body parts and Shelley Winter’s masterful way she chews up the screen with her ability to push the boundaries of performance conformity.
+The film possesses that queasy atmosphere that started to pop up at the end of the ’60s and led into the early 1970s within the subgenre of unsettling psychological horror.
+The Mad Room is more or less a modern Gothic exposition with a post-Hollywood veneer of dis-ease, sickly affluence, and a bourgeois preoccupation with self-indulgence.
+Now for me, it inspires a bloody sweet nostalgia and it is not surprising that it has its roots in the screenplay by Reginald Denham and Garrett Fort.
+But in the place of classical horror, there is no subtle hint of crimes, this time we see in vivid color the bodies hacked to death, and the insanity of two siblings more blatant.